 “Sufficient command is defined as being able to cope in German with daily life in Germany, including dealing with the authorities, and being able to conduct conversations commensurate with one’s age and education.
 As a rule, this includes being able to read, understand and orally reproduce a German text on a general topic.”

-On top of that, you have to prove you can support yourself financially, have committed no serious criminal offences and give up your current nationality - except for in circumstances where this isn’t possible, like countries that do not allow citizens to do this.
+On top of that, you have to prove you can support yourself financially and have committed no serious criminal offences.
+Non-EU citizens must also give up their current nationality - except for in circumstances where this isn’t possible, like countries that do not allow citizens to do this.
+EU citizens are permitted to hold dual nationality with Germany and their native EU country.

 There’s also a naturalisation test that you must pass, which has 33 questions in B1 level German about the country’s laws, history and people.
 You must pass 17 out of the 33, or just over half.